What You Need to Know About RPA

 The power of AI/ML to drive decisions is available through a select few RPA solutions.
 AI/ML solutions can exponentially increase the value of RPA, making decisions faster and more consistently than humans.

 The answer is both!
-Forrester predicts RPA will be a $1.5 billion business by the end of 2020, while US government agencies focus on shifting the workforce to "high-value" work -- a key goal of the President's Management Agenda -- by taking advantage of robotic process automation.
+Gartner lists RPA and Hyperautomation in the top technology trends of 2022.
+And US government agencies focus on shifting the workforce to "high-value" work — a key goal of the President's Management Agenda — by taking advantage of robotic process automation.
 Compliance is an RPA reward for everyone.
 Robots don't just follow the rules, they leave an audit trail.

 Check out the RPA Program Playbook, published by the Federal RPA Community of Practice.